carolahp/form-scene-graph/README.md

 # Form Scene Graph
-## Rendering framework inspired on GSK for Pharo.
+Hi-DPI renderer for Pharo 12.

+### Take into account
+This is a beta version, and therefore it is still unstable.
+Please report issues found while trying it.

-### Loading the framework in Pharo
+### Installing and activating in Pharo

-For loading this framework with the default software based backend, you need to execute the following script in a playground:
+To install, execute the following script in a playground:

 ```smalltalk
 "Scene graph rendering framework"